accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ##### Special cases
 In these situations, the criterion is not applicable:
 - The document consists of just a few pages.
-- The content is not intended to be structured by a tree of titles.
+- The content is not intended to be structured by a headings structure.

 ##### Evaluation methodology {class="disclosure methodo"}